Retrieval-Augmented Generation for Natural Language Processing: A Survey: Introduction

 \section{Introduction}

 Large language models (LLMs)~\citep{llama, gemma, mistral, gpt4, 23iclr-glm} have achieved significant advancements in recent years and have become the cornerstone of various applications in the field of natural language processing (NLP).
 These LLMs are typically pre-trained on a large amount of natural language corpus and then fine-tuned on the specific downstream tasks' datasets.
-Recent works~\citep{19emnlp-lm-as-kb, 22arxiv-lmkb-survey, 22nips-rome, 24arxiv-lmkb-scale} demonstrate the success of LLMs can be explained by the fact that language models act as knowledge bases, which refers to implicitly storing the knowledge learned from training datasets in the parameters as internal memory and generating responses by retrieving answers from memory.
+Recent works~\citep{19emnlp-lm-as-kb, 22arxiv-lmkb-survey, 22nips-rome, 24arxiv-lmkb-scale} demonstrate that the success of LLMs can be explained by the fact that LLMs implicitly store the learned knowledge in the parameters as internal memory and generate responses by retrieving answers from memory.
 To store more knowledge for better generation performance, existing works generally enlarge the memory capacity by increasing the volume of parameters~\citep{22iclr-scaling-law, gpt3, 20arxiv-scaling-law, 22arxiv-scaling-law}.

-Although existing LLMs have shown great power, there are still several challenges hindering the development of LLMs.
-One of the most prominent challenges is the hallucination problem~\citep{23cs-hallucination-survey, 23acl-hallucination-mt, 23acl-hallucination-dialogue}, which refers to the tendency of LLMs to generate responses that are coherent and fluent but factually incorrect.
-Another big challenge is the knowledge update issue.
+Although existing LLMs have become a foundational component in modern NLP systems, several challenges still hinder the development of LLMs. \edit{One of the most prominent challenges is the hallucination problem~\citep{23cs-hallucination-survey, 23acl-hallucination-mt, 23acl-hallucination-dialogue, 24ceur-hallucination},} which refers to the tendency of LLMs to generate responses that are coherent and fluent but factually incorrect.
+Furthermore, the knowledge update issue poses a significant obstacle.
 To update the knowledge stored in the LLMs' internal memory~\citep{22nips-rome, 23arxiv-editing-survey, 24arxiv-editing-survey}, it is necessary to retrain/fine-tune LLMs with new data, which is a costly process.
-Another challenge for general LLMs is lacking of domain-specific expertise~\citep{23emnlp-huatuogpt, 23nature-med-palm, 23arxiv-med-palm2, 24arxiv-saulm}.
-Training a domain-specific LLM, however, demands considerable manpower for dataset collection.
+Additionally, general LLMs often lack domain-specific expertise~\citep{23emnlp-huatuogpt, 23nature-med-palm, 23arxiv-med-palm2, 24arxiv-saulm}.
+Building a domain-specific LLM demands substantial effort in data curation and model adaptation.